 By eliminating the understanding of how Yah’s covenant is given, why His covenant is given, and at what point His covenant is given, the entire construct became one of man’s authority over the will of the Father.

-No, it’s actually not a work of man (as in “works of righteousness”), but a work of the Spirit leading man.
+No, it’s actually not a work of man, but a work of the Spirit leading man.
 It is the “works” that James speaks of.
 It is the endurance in belief, standing for the truth of Yahoshua’s Gospel, and not shrinking back from it, that results in receiving the covenant.
 Messiah said, “If you deny Me before men, then I will deny you before My Father.”
 Confessing Messiah before men (enduring in belief), then, is NOT a work of man, but a work of the Holy Spirit guiding man.

 The argument is also made that, since Yah knew all along who would receive salvation, why would anyone then need to endure in belief to receive the covenant?
 Well, if He knew all along who would receive salvation, why would belief in His Son even be a prerequisite?
 Wouldn’t He just give salvation to those that He knew would be saved?